Better three hours too soon than a minute too late.

 “That’s how I’ve survived.
 Knowing that the last words I said to Jim were ‘I love you!’

-Readily I admit saying “I love you” sometimes is routine.
+Saying “I love you” can become routine.
 I never speak the words unless I mean them, but the feeling is not always distinctly alive with their speaking.
 With those I care deeply about it’s a habit to end a phone call with “I love you” or for those to be parting words.
 There’s nothing wrong with that and it’s a good practice.
 What matters is to make sure the feeling behind the words is present within them being spoken.

 Within a small wake-up call alive in my head this morning it’s important to remind myself to cherish every moment with each loved person in my life.
 I don’t know when it will be the last time I see one of them.
 It is not the words that matter so much as the feeling behind them.
 I am grateful for a new flame of awareness flickering within.

 Life isn’t a choice or an obligation,